 The commission split is the fee a brokerage collects from an agent it employs on each real estate transaction.
-It is typically expressed as a percentage of the gross commission income that the agent receives (i.e., 80%) or as a ratio of what the agent receives versus what the brokerage receives (i.e., 80/20).
-Some brokerage charges fixed fees.
-Others have no splits at all.
+It is typically expressed as a percentage of the gross commission income that the agent receives (i.e., 80%) or as a ratio of what the agent gets versus what the brokerage receives (i.e., 80/20).
+Some brokerage charge fixed fees, and others have no splits at all.

 The commission split also represents the gross margin for the real estate brokerage.
 This is the total amount of money the brokerage receives after collecting commissions and paying them out to agents after splits.

 Splits can be fixed or graduated.

 - A fixed split is the same regardless of the agent’s gross commission income.
 For example, a fixed 60/40 split would mean the agent receives 60% of their gross commission income to generate $1,000 in commissions or $1,000,000 in commissions.

 - A graduated commission split changes based on the production of the agent.
 This means an agent has a particular split up to a certain amount of earnings.
 This split then changes when the agent earns beyond that amount.
 Typically splits become more favorable to agents as the agent makes more.
 This is because the brokerage is generating more margin from that agent and wants to retain them.
 There is less competition for lower-performing agents, and these agents might not generate enough commissions to cover their costs.

 Some brokerages put a cap on commissions.
 The cap is a fixed dollar amount that the split cannot exceed.
 This is fundamentally a variation of a graduated commission.
 The agent’s total payment to the brokerage is lower as a percentage of their earnings once they exceed the cap.
 But the math can be easier.
 Often, brokerages offer an 80/20 split with a $16,000 cap.